vshymanskyy/muon/README.md

 * Mostly covers features of JSON and XML to minimize information loss during conversion to MUON

 #### µON compared to JSON and XML:

 * µON is more compact than JSON (approx. 25%, depends on the object)
-* µON is binary format (so not human-readable)
+* µON is a binary format (so not human-readable.. most JSON documents are also not human-readable anyway)
-  * Can easily be transformed into a readable form
+  * Can be easily transformed into a readable form
-* Almost all values are stored as strings
-  * Keys and values are not quoted, they are zero-terminated instead
-  * There's no need to escape "'&<>...
 * "Meta" is similar to attribute set in XML
   * It can be any object (contain tree structures)

 #### µON grammar

 This grammar can be visualized using http://www.bottlecaps.de/rr/ui :

 ```